 The Community Plan is not independent and separate from other plans and strategies that Council adopts.
-As stated in section 3.2.3, The City's Vision and Strategic Goals, this Community Plan was informed by other City plans, reports and studies.
 The Community Plan must consider and align with the goals and objectives of other plans, strategies and regulations.
+The preparation of this Plan has duly considered, incorporated and/or aligned with the following: